MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 Five supported classifications of events are currently available in event tracing: *transactional events*, *trace events*, *assessment events*, *audit events*, and *monitoring events*.

 ### Transactional events
-Use transactional events to create custom scorecards and automated workflows using the data available in your assessment and non-assessment API calls.
+Use transactional events to create custom scorecards and automated workflows using the data available in your assessment and nonassessment API calls.
 Using blob storage, you can also copy the data from historical API calls to create a data warehouse for your business.
 The payload for this event includes the entire request and response for each API call.

 ##### Namespace: FraudProtection.Observe.\<API Name\> or FraudProtection.Assessment.\<API Name\>